mcmaquine/42_FdF/README.md

 # 42_FdF
-his project involves representing a wireframe landscape in 3D.
+This project involves representing a wireframe landscape in 3D.